The Sea Chase: Plot

-Captain Karl Ehrlich (John Wayne) is the master of the aging German steam freighter Ergenstrasse, home port Hamburg, docked at Sydney, Australia, on the eve of the Second World War.
+Captain Karl Ehrlich is the master of the aging German steam freighter Ergenstrasse, home port Hamburg, docked at Sydney, Australia, on the eve of the Second World War.
 Ehrlich is a former German Navy officer who lost his command after refusing to support the Nazi regime.
-As his ship prepares for sea to avoid internment, Erlich meets with an old friend, British Royal Navy Commander Jeff Napier (David Farrar), plus Napier's German fiancée Elsa Keller (Lana Turner).
+As his ship prepares for sea to avoid internment, Erlich meets with an old friend, British Royal Navy Commander Jeff Napier, plus Napier's German fiancée Elsa Keller.
 Ehrlich knows Elsa has a dubious past and tries to break them up by reminding Elsa of her past trysts, to which she chuckles and smiles.

 With war imminent because Germany has invaded Poland, the Ergenstrasse prepares to slip away.
 The German Consul-General asks Ehrlich to transport an Abwehr spy who risks capture.
 It is only leaving Sydney, in thick fog during night, that Ehrlich discovers the spy is Elsa, who had seduced Napier and drawn out military information from him.
 Elsa is cynically dismissive of Ehrlich's personal integrity.
-Ehrlich's chief officer, the pro-Nazi Kirchner (Lyle Bettger), who is also with German intelligence, soon makes advances on Elsa.
-Erlich intervenes and stymies Kirchner’s overtures towards Elsa.
+Ehrlich's chief officer, the pro-Nazi Kirchner, who is also with German intelligence, soon makes advances on Elsa.
+Erlich intervenes and stymies Kirchner's overtures towards Elsa.

 Old, slow and short on coal, the Ergenstrasse is seen as easy prey by the Royal Australian Navy and by Napier in particular, who understandably holds a grudge.
 The wily Ehrlich leads his enemies on a chase across the Pacific Ocean, pausing only briefly for supplies at an unmanned rescue station on Auckland Island.
 Three fishermen are already marooned there, but Kirchner casually murders them and takes most of their supplies.
 He tells no one.
 The pursuing Napier discovers the bodies and, believing his old friend is responsible, vows to bring Ehrlich to justice as a war criminal.

 Ehrlich, meanwhile, sets course for the remote, uninhabited Pacific island of Pom Pom Galli in the Tuamotus.
-Running out of coal, Ehrlich begins burning wood from the ship for fuel, upsetting crew when the lifeboats are burned.
+Running out of coal, Ehrlich begins burning wood from the ship for fuel, upsetting crewmen when the lifeboats are burned.
 A potential mutiny is averted as they reach the island.
 While Ehrlich drives the crew to harvest timber there for fuel, he impresses Elsa with his humane side.
 Discovering that Kirchner murdered the fishermen, an angry Ehrlich forces him to sign an account of his actions in the ship's log.
 Then Erlich punches Kirchner in the mouth, drawing blood and knocking his hair askew.